 Prospective students will apply to either SCSU or WCSU and receive their degree from the institution where they are matriculated.
 Admission policies to the program will be consistent with existing criteria for admitting doctoral students at SCSU and WCSU.
 A maximum of 25 students (total from two institutions) will be admitted, as a cohort, every other year.
 Applications will be reviewed in the spring semester starting on March 1, with the expectation that those accepted will begin the program of study in the fall semester.
 A faculty committee, consisting of faculty from both institutions, will be responsible for reviewing application files, ranking candidates, and conducting interviews with applicants selected as finalists.
 Applicants will be responsible for ensuring that all required documents are received.

-The deadline for applications to the Ed.D in Nursing Education program has been extended
+The deadline for applications to the Ed.D in Nursing Education program is due by March

 Specific requirements are as follows:

 • Graduate School application for the Ed.D. in Nursing Education program

 • Master's degree in nursing, with an overall GPA of at least 3.0, from a regionally-accredited institution